spreeuwers/xsd2ts/README.md

     npm run makelib

-Then publish you npm package:
+Then publish your npm package:

     npm publish